surfergrl/sgs-gift-guide/README.md

 [Top](#table-of-contents)

+#### GitHub Pages

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+1. In the GitHub repository, navigate to the Settings tab
+2. From the left hand menu select 'Pages'
+3. From the source select Branch: main
+4. Click 'Save'
+5. A live link will be displayed when published successfully.

+#### Forking the GitHub Repository

+You can fork the repository by following these steps:

+1. Go to the GitHub repository
+1. Click on Fork button in upper right hand corner

+#### Cloning the GitHub Repository

+You can clone the repository to use locally by following these steps:

+1. Navigate to the GitHub Repository you want to clone
+2. Click on the code drop down button
+3. Click on HTTPS
+4. Copy the repository link to the clipboard
+5. Open your IDE of choice (git must be installed for the next steps)
+6. Type git clone copied-git-url into the IDE terminal

+The project will now be cloned locally for you to use.

+---

+#### Future deployment:
-The application is currently deployed at https://surfergrl.github.io/sgs-gift-guide/

-The gift guide will eventually be live on the [Surfergrl.co.uk](http://surfergrl.co.uk) website on a dedicated page https://surfergrl.co.uk/gift-guide
+The application is currently deployed at https://surfergrl.github.io/sgs-gift-guide/, but the gift guide's final home will be on the [Surfergrl.co.uk](http://surfergrl.co.uk) website on a dedicated page https://surfergrl.co.uk/gift-guide

-Within the main site I looked at presenting the Guide
+Within the main (Surfergrl) site I looked at presenting the Guide

 - On a whole new page within an iFrame
 - As a pop-up overlaid onto the shop Home page.